 - Click Remove.

 The page will be deleted and moved to the space trash.
 The timestamp from the time the page has been deleted will be added before the page title of the deleted page in the trash.

 Restore a trashed versioned page

-If you deleted a page from all space versions, you can restore it by using the default Confluence restore functionality.
+If you deleted a page from all space versions, you can restore it by using Confluence restore functionality.